elixir-ecto/ecto/README.md

 When preloading, Ecto first fetches all posts and then Ecto does a separate query to retrieve all comments associated with the returned posts.

 Notice that Ecto does not lazy load associations.
 While lazily loading associations may sound convenient at first, in the long run it becomes a source of confusion and performance issues.
-That said, if you call `to_list` in an association that is not currently loaded, Ecto will raise an error:
+That said, if you call `all` in an association that is not currently loaded, Ecto will raise an error:

 ```elixir
 post = Repo.get(Post, 42)